 - If you are pregnant or experiencing a late menstrual period

 - If you are you taking oral contraceptives or receiving hormonal treatment

 - If you are you taking any type of fertility medication or having fertility treatments

 - If you are you currently breastfeeding

 Breast ultrasound is an exceptional tool for breast cancer detection, diagnosis and staging.
 This technology must be administered by experienced practitioners who understand its appropriate uses and limitations.
-Radiology & Imaging Specialists has extensive experience in all facets of breast imaging and ultrasound.
+Radiology & Imaging Specialists at Lakeland Regional Health has extensive experience in all facets of breast imaging and ultrasound.
 Our board-certified radiologists, technologists, and specialized equipment offer state-the-art breast imaging and interpretations.

 To learn more about our breast ultrasound services, please call (863) 688-2334.
 Radiology and Imaging Specialists at Lakeland Regional Health proudly serves Lakeland and the surrounding areas in Central Florida and Polk County.